 “In the university of arts, there are a lot of Bijin ( Beautiful people).”

-First, no, that is not the symbol you think it is!
-This comes from a Buddhist symbol pronounced Manji, and it spins to the opposite side than the one you might have thought it was.
-It was used as a word to express “Really” in Japanese and had precisely the same use as まじ (Maji), and for a time, it carried the whole meaning by just the 卍 (Manji) symbol.
-So it was common to see messages that only had 卍?!
-When expressing awe at something said before.
+First of all, no, this is not the symbol you think it is!
+It comes from a Buddhist symbol pronounced manji, and it rotates to the opposite side of what you may have thought it was.
+It was used as a word to express “really” in Japanese, and had exactly the same use as まじ (Maji), and for a time it carried the whole meaning just by the 卍 (Manji) symbol.

-This was a popular word in 2017~2019, but recently has been becoming less and less common, and it now also gives the feeling of an older person or someone that got stuck in the past trying to pass as cool.
+So, it was common to see messages with only 卍?! when expressing reverence for something that had been said before.
+This was a popular word in 2017-2019, but it’s become less common lately, and now it also gives the feeling of an older person or someone stuck in the past trying to pass as cool.

 (Ashita, ano hon mottekitekurenai?)

-ドンマイ Is a word that comes from the English phrase “Don’t mind it” with its Japanese twist.
-It has been shorted to just the start of “Don-“and “Mi-“to become ドンマイ (Donmai), it is used when someone fails or does something wrong, and the user is trying to comfort them by saying, “Don’t mind it.”
+ドンマイ is a word derived from the English phrase “Don’t mind it” with its Japanese twist.
+It has been shortened to just the beginning of “Don-” and “Mi-” to become ドンマイ (Donmai), and is used when someone fails or does something wrong and the user tries to comfort them by saying, “Don’t mind it.

 (Gomen!
 Hon wo mottekuru no wasureta!)